cybercat5436/Programming_Basics/Commands.md

 # Commands
 # Commands
 A **command** represents an action that the robot can perform.
-- Commands are a powerful way to structure the robots behaviour.
+- Commands are a powerful way to structure robot behaviour.
 - Commands can range from simple actions, like moving a motor for a set time, to complex sequences involving multiple subsystems.
 - Commands are an implementation of [State Machine](https://github.com/cybercat5436/Programming_Basics/blob/main/StateMachine.md) architecture
 ## Methods of a Command